 When organizations need change, they often spend lots of money on initiatives and training programs that do not result in any significant, long term real change.
-Having a clear understanding of the fundamental needs of the organization and its people is key to ensuring the highest return on investment of any strategy to address change and improve performance.
+Senior executives are responsible for enabling the success of their people often do not know where to go for help.
+I can help committed leaders grow their people and ultimately improve performance.

 My methodology to help organizations is described briefly in four phases.

 I. Assessment.
 A comprehensive assessment of the strengths and challenges in the organization sets the foundation for future goals.
 Assessments are conducted to determine the priority needs of the organization to improve business outcomes.
 The results are discussed with leadership and agreement is secured on the priorities to be addressed.

 II.
 Plan.
 A plan of action is developed based on priorities.
 I am committed to using proven methods based on my own experience and my partnerships with world-class leadership development organizations.
 Recommendations may focus on strategic priorities like creating winning cultures or gaining alignment in the organization through the development of a comprehensive business plan.
 At the operational level, recommendations may focus on individual leader skill development, executive team building or individual or group coaching.

 III.
 Execution.
 The approved plan is put into action.